pressjitsu/pageviews/readme.txt

 For an installation and configuration guide please visit the [full documentation](https://github.com/pressjitsu/pageviews).

+== Screenshots ==

+1. Customized implementation of the pageviews output, styled specifically for this theme
+2. Simple replacement for WP-PostViews and other popular plugins with inherited styles
+3. Default output of the views counter for themes that don't provide explicit support for this plugin

 == Changelog ==

+= 0.9.2 =
+* Add support for multiple containers per page for a single key
+* Add support for Jetpack's Infinite Scroll module
+* Wrap the JS code into a triggerable event

 = 0.9.1 =
 * Initial public release